 First Assignment/Discussion leader: Each student will be part of a two-three person group that is responsible for presenting and leading discussion around one week’s readings.
+The discussion will be led for the first hour of class (60 minutes long).
 High quality presentations include 1) a handout that summarizes key points; 2) questions for discussion or activities to promote student engagement with the readings; 3) additional relevant material to guide and provoke discussion.
 These materials must be turned in during the class session when the readings are under discussion.
 No late handouts will be accepted.

 Blog posts will be graded using a “check” or “check-plus” format.
 Blog posts receiving a “check” are those that review the readings, and engage with discussions and course activities in a summary fashion, but do not expand much beyond this.
 Blog posts receiving a “check-plus” are those that review course materials, link course materials to outside experiences and alternative ways of learning about course materials, and critically consider what is learned from course readings, discussions and activities.

-Third Assignment/Digital storytelling workshop and health communication campaign: In this component you will participate in a digital storytelling workshop, produce a digital story (group or individual), and then plan and design a health communication campaign around the workshop and the digital story/ies you have produced.
-Generally speaking, the first hour of our class meeting time will be a focused discussion on the assigned readings.
-The rest of the class session will focus on the digital storytelling workshop.
-The workshop process and product will encourage you to synthesize what you have learned and demonstrate health communication practice.
+Third Assignment/Digital storytelling workshop and health communication program: In this component you will participate in a digital storytelling workshop, produce a digital story , and then plan and design a health communication program/campaign around the workshop and the digital story/ies you have produced.
+The digital storytelling workshop process and product will encourage you to synthesize what you have learned and demonstrate health communication practice.
 It also has the potential to allow you to enact and realize your roles as future community health educators.
 The topic you choose should engage with methods and theories related to the major themes and to relevant problems/issues of concern to professionals in the discipline of community health education.
 Students are required to work in groups and engage in a collaborative process to identify thematic clusters and brainstorm individual topics.
-Students are encouraged to work together in groups to construct their health campaign.
+You are encouraged to work together in groups to construct their health campaign.
 All projects must be approved.
 Students will offer constructive feedback to their peers as they read each other’s scripts and preview early versions of the stories.
 At the end of the semester we will screen the stories, with others offering supportive feedback and evaluation.
-With your permission, the digital stories may be posted on the course blog and/or department website as a way to foster dialogue on the given topics and connect to the field of public health at large.
-Finally, students will write up a report based on this experience.
+With student permission, the digital stories may be posted on the course blog and/or department website as a way to foster dialogue on the given topics and connect to the field of public health at large.
+Finally, students will write up a report (print or online) based on this experience.